tddstud10/tddstud10/README.md

       - What is the exception thrown and the point of faiure?
     - * instantenous trigger
       - accurate snapshotting
-      - incremental copy of files
+      - incremental copy of files [chutzpah has solved this]
       - incremental build
       - engine is always getting rebuilt
     - * Toolwindow with rich details